 Redheaded, freckle faced Billie Mattis had only one real love in her life, William C. Hawke III.
 She was five when she had met him and he was nine.
 As she got older, she knew that his father, W.C.
-Hawke II and his wife, were somehow involved in commercial real estate and they brought William to visit on varying weekends.
+Hawke II and his wife, were somehow involved in commercial real estate and they brought William to visit them at home on their horse ranch on varying weekends.
 Their dads spent their time talking about investments and future projects, things that would help her family’s ranching business and ensure her and her sister’s future.
-Both their moms spent their time discussing the arts and cooking
+Both their moms spent their time discussing the arts and cooking.

 This morning I was thinking about a friend of mine, Shara, and the incredible life she has had.
 I thought I would share a bit of her past in case you might follow her adventure in the Paladin Shadows chronicles.

 Shara came about quite by accident, an unexpected bundle in the Smallwood household.
 She was born in the beautiful, pine covered Riggs Valley in the western United States and raised on her parent’s horse ranch outside of the small college town of Riggin.
 She was eight years behind her two, planned sisters, both of whom generally ignored her during her years growing up.
 They left home not under the best of circumstances after quarreling with their mother over things she could not remember.
 They moved to the lower valley and lived with their great aunt in the town of Hawthorne.
 Continue reading “Thoughts about Shara…”

 The past few weeks since I launched this page have been extremely busy.
 Happily, I can say some of that busy-ness has been writing.
 I won’t say what I’m working on other than to say one of my series is getting an additional trilogy.

 Unlike some of my writing friends, I am not going to set daily or monthly word-count goals.
 I seem to be able to keep my pace and move my stories along, so I’ll just continue to work with that and see how it goes.